classifier-calibration/hands_on/README.md

 1. Installation (optional)
 2. Hands On
-    1. Visualisation and evaluation tools
-    2. Classifier ouptuts and calibrators
-    3. The pipeline on how to train and evaluate classifiers and calibrators
 3. Available packages for calibration
 4. Additional material

 ## Installation (optional)

-The Hands On can be run directly in your webbrowser without these installation steps.
-However, for those who prefer to run the code in your local machine follow the next steps:
+The Hands On can be run directly in your webbrowser with no installation (go to section Hands On).
+However, if you want to run the Hands On code in your own machine follow the next steps.

+The following instructions has been tested in a Linux machine with Ubuntu 18.04 and Python 3.6.
+If you know how to install in other Operating systems feel free to add the information in a pull request.
+It is possible that the code does not work on Windows (the Dirichlet calibration library uses Jax which does not support natively Windows).

 Clone this repository